• Skip to primary navigation

 Why does this happen?

-Popping candy is made by heating the ingredients and then exposing to Carbon Dioxide ( a gas ) at very high pressures before allowing to cool.
+Popping candy is made by heating the ingredients and then exposing them to carbon dioxide ( a gas ) at very high pressures before allowing them to cool.
 Tiny bubbles of gas are trapped in the popping candy.

 When you put the candy in your mouth, saliva breaks it down and releases the carbon dioxide, which makes a popping sound.